isx434324/kerberosproject/backendClassic/krb.edt.org/readme.md

-# Model 1 - Basic treatment of the kerberos database
+# Basic treatment of the kerberos database

 ## Overview